Congressional District # 07

 In 2000, EPA collected sediment samples from a location in the North Branch Canal adjacent to the site.
 These samples contained high levels of PAHs, polychlorinated biphyenyls (PCBs), oil and grease, and metals; the concentrations of these substances generally increased with depth.
 Many of the reported concentrations of total and individual PAHs, PCBs, and metals suggest toxicity to organisms (benthic invertebrates) that live in the sediment.

 In 2005 EPA was approached by Wisconsin Public Service Corp.
-(WPSC)with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative Sites (SAS) program.
-(The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.)
-When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the SAS program.
+(WPSC)with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative site (SA) program.
+(The SA program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.)
+When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the SA program.
 Two former MGP sites are located in Waukegan and eleven are in Chicago.
 The North Station site is one of the thirteen Illinois MGP sites.

 In 2007 EPA and Integrys entered into an Administrative Order on Consent (AOC) to conduct a Remedial Investigation and Feasibility Study (RI/FS) at the two Waukegan MGP sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago MGP sites.
 Since all twenty MGP sites have similar conditions and contaminants, and Integrys is the PRP for each, the AOCs allow a streamlined approach to site investigation and remedy development.
 Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
 By the end of 2008, all of the multi-site documents had been approved, and site-specific work had begun on several of the sites.
 On October 31, 2008, EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.